 The influential cooking guide was written by Amelia Simmons and published in 1796, which were very early days for the Republic.

-My husband has never eaten meat in his life, and he did not grow up in America.
-Because of this, I was very surprised to learn that he knew about the American classic: Vegetable Pot Pie.
+My husband did not grow up in America, therefore I was very surprised to learn that he knew about the American classic pot pie—and vegetable pot pie in particular—since he doesn't eat meat.

-My husband learned about Vegetable Pot Pie because of Amy's Kitchen, a vegetarian natural foods brand that got its start with vegetable pot pies.
+Amy's is a vegetarian natural foods brand that literally got its start with vegetable pot pies.

-Amy’s was founded in 1987 by Andy and Rachel Berliner, whose first salable vegetable pot pies were made in their family kitchen.
+Amy’s was founded in 1987 by Andy and Rachel Berliner, whose very first vegetable pot pies were made in their family kitchen.

 With a focus on organics, Amy’s catered to people who wanted gluten-free and dairy-free options at a time when there was next to nothing of the sort on the market.

-Vegetable Pot Pie’s familiarity to many as a classic comfort food is why I recommend homemade Vegetable Pot Pie as the centerpiece for a vegetarian holiday dinner.
+The pot pie’s familiarity to many as a classic comfort food is why I recommend homemade vegetable pot pie as the centerpiece for a vegetarian holiday dinner.

-Having made this recipe a few times now, I can confidently tell you that pot pie is surprisingly easy to make.
+Having made this recipe many times now, I can confidently tell you that pot pie is surprisingly easy to make.

-What you end up with is a warm, comforting bite of hearty root vegetables topped in flaky, buttery pastry.
+What you end up with is a warm, comforting bite of hearty root vegetables topped with flaky, buttery pastry.

-Dare I say, Vegetable Pot Pie is a healthy decadence?
+Dare I say, vegetable pot pie is a healthy-ish decadence?
 It’s perfect for a special occasion, or even a special Sunday dinner.